|

 present setup and strategies for further pulse shortening are discussed.

-measurement on laser mirrors by spectrally resolved white-light interferometry
+Group-delay easurement on laser mirrors by spectrally resolved white-light interferometry

 by A. P. Kovács, K. Osvay, Zs.
 Bor and R. Szipőcs || October 1994

-Abstract: The frequency-dependent group delay
+The frequency-dependent group delay

 of dielectric mirrors was measured by spectrally resolved white-light